-“Homemade hummus is great for a quick, after work snack or to use as a spread on a wrap filled with roasted veggies and spinach.
+“Homemade hummus is great for a quick, after work snack or to use as a spread on a wrap filled with roasted vegetables and spinach.
 Whichever you choose, this recipe is quick, healthy, and delicious.
 We used to go through a twelve ounce container of hummus a week; either spreading it on a sandwich or simply dipping pita chips after a long day in the kitchen.
 Once we discovered this easy recipe, there was no going back to the store bought tubs.
-Harissa is a great chili and spice mixture, but if you can’t find it at your local grocer, you can easily substitute an Asian chili paste and add a few additional spices like cumin and coriander.” – Joe
+Harissa is a great chili and spice mixture but if you can’t find it at your local grocer, you can easily substitute an Asian chili paste and add a few additional spices like cumin and coriander.” – Joe

 - 1 14 oz can Chickpeas – drained